-A mobile-first billing redesign that cut call center volume by 62% and transformed a punitive payment experience into one users actually trusted.
+A mobile-first billing redesign for a student loan servicer.
+At the start of every semester, call volume tripled.
+Students couldn't remember their account IDs, abandoned mid-payment, and called for help.
+This redesign cut support call volume by 62% and transformed a punitive payment experience into one users actually trusted.

 The result: late fees, eroded trust, and a call center absorbing the cost of a broken interface.
 Every call was a symptom.
 The system itself was the problem.

 The north star was simple: make payments so seamless that users never need help.
-Smart onboarding captures account details once.
+Account details captured once at onboarding.
 Every subsequent payment is pre-filled, verified, and ready.
+Nothing to re-enter, nowhere to fail.

 We didn’t just reduce calls.
 We eliminated the failure points that caused them.